 I work on the foundations of the next generation of data-intensive and machine-learning applications.
-In my research, I leverage principled ideas from databases and data science as scaffolds for understanding, analyzing, and transforming into actionable knowledge high-dimensional data, including time-series, text, multimedia, Internet-of-Things, and streaming databases, which are becoming increasingly prevalent across sciences and industries.
-My work focuses on (i) developing scalable and accurate methods to push the state of the art for supervised and unsupervised tasks (e.g., querying, indexing, clustering, and classification); and (ii) building intelligent tools and systems that harness such methods to solve real-world problems.
+In my research, I leverage principled ideas from databases and data science as scaffolds for understanding, analyzing, and transforming into actionable knowledge high-dimensional data, such as time-series, multimedia, text, and web data.
+I focus on (i) developing scalable and accurate computational methods to push the state of the art for supervised and unsupervised tasks; and (ii) building intelligent tools and systems that harness such methods to solve real-world problems.